 While most landlords and tenants will primarily be concerned with state law in California, several federal laws come into play.
 Congress has enacted laws, and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have adopted regulations, covering discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.

 The U.S. Code is the starting place for most federal statutory research.
-It consists of 50 separate numbered titles, each covering a specific subject matter.
-Most federal regulations are published in the Code of Federal Regulations (“CFR”), also organized by subject into 50 separate titles.
+It consists of 54 separate numbered titles, each covering a specific subject matter.
+Most federal regulations are published in the Code of Federal Regulations (“CFR”).
 To access the U.S. Code and Code of Federal Regulations online, see the federal section of the Library of Congress’s legal research site.

 For more information on legal research, check out Legal Research: How to Find & Understand the Law, by Stephen Elias and the Editors of Nolo (Nolo).
 This nontechnical book gives easy-to-use, step-by-step instructions on how to find legal information.